 Asylum Process | The steps you take to apply to get refugee status in the UK. |

 Age Assessment | If you don’t have any documents to prove how old you are (for example a passport or birth certificate) and the Home Office or your social worker don’t believe you are the age you say you are, they will do an ‘age assessment’.
+This involves one or more meetings with two social workers.
+They will ask you questions to decide what age they think you are. |

 The Home Office | The government department responsible for immigration. |